 Talk to someone, anyone

-We chatted to a bunch of young people who had all experienced bullying and they all agreed on one thing – talking was the thing that helped them more than anything else.
+We chatted to a bunch of young people who had all experienced bullying in Australia and they all agreed on one thing – talking was the thing that helped them more than anything else.

 Get support from people who've been there